RZRZR/diyiot.xyz/docs/thoughts/rethinking_decentralisation.md

 I'm a creative technologist.
 I come from an arts background, I'm self taught techy who has always been interested in how things work.
 I'm a really good google-until-I-find-the-solution maker.

-I believe anyone can make things with technology with the right guides and enough confidence.
-I spend a lot of my time thinking about this.
+I believe anyone can make things with the right guides and enough confidence.

-I worked within a [technology charity](http://www.raspberrypi.org) over 3 years before going back into the freelance world late 2016 to have the opportunity to take part in projects like this one with Mozilla's OpenIOT Studio.
+I worked within a [technology charity](http://www.raspberrypi.org) over 3 years.
 Within this role I got to travel the world attending conferences and festivals where people discussed new technology and the power of making.
 I also designed and ran workshops, outreach and longer form educational programmes.

+I returned to the freelance world in 2016 to have the opportunity to take part in projects like this one.

 I also make tech with [The Pi Hut](http://www.thepihut.com), particularly focusing on making add-on boards for people new to making.
 Our aim is for our boards to do one thing well.

-Before this I ran a Arts and Tech venue in Norwich called Soup Lab.
+Before all this I ran a Arts and Tech venue in Norwich called Soup Lab.

 **Some things I’m generally interested in right now:**
 *  a friendly framework/language to talk about IoT with non-techies